Willoughby

 AreaSearch analysis reveals Willoughby recording weaker employment conditions than most comparable areas nationwide

-Over the year to September 2025, labour force levels increased by 0.9%, while employment decreased by 1.5%, leading to a rise in unemployment rate by 2.4 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with unemployment rising by only 0.2 percentage points.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years, but local projections for Willoughby suggest a higher growth rate due to its employment mix, estimated at 7.4% over five years and 14.8% over ten years.
+Over the year to September 2025, labour force levels increased by 0.9% while employment decreased by 1.5%, leading to a rise in unemployment rate by 2.4 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Willoughby's employment mix suggests local employment should increase by 7.4% over five years and 14.8% over ten years.

 Frequently Asked Questions - Employment